pnlbwh/pnlNipype/docs/TUTORIAL.md

         -o, --outPrefix VALUE:str                              output prefix, output labelmaps are saved as outPrefix-mask.nii.gz, outPrefix-cingr.nii.gz, ...; required
         -t, --target VALUE:ExistingFile                        target image; required
+        --train VALUE:str                                      --train t1; --train t2; --train trainingImages.csv; see pnlNipype/docs/TUTORIAL.md
+                                                               to know what each value means

 Example usage:

+    nifti_atlas -t t1Nifti -o /tmp/T1-Mabs -n 8 --train t1
+    nifti_atlas -t t2Nifti -o /tmp/T2-Mabs -n 8 --train t2
-    nifti_atlas csv -t t1Nifti -o /tmp/T1-labels -n 8 ~/pnlpipe/soft_dir/trainingDataT1AHCC-d6e5990/trainingDataT1AHCC-hdr.csv
+    nifti_atlas -t t1Nifti -o /tmp/T1-Mabs -n 8 --train ~/pnlpipe/soft_dir/trainingDataT1AHCC-d6e5990/trainingDataT1Masks-hdr.csv

+As shown in the above, pre-packaged training data can be specified with just `--train t1` or `--train t2` without having to provide path to csv file.
+They are equivalent to the following:

+`--train t1`:
+> $PNLPIPE_SOFT/trainingDataT1AHCC-*/trainingDataT1Masks-hdr.csv

+`--train t2`:
+> $PNLPIPE_SOFT/trainingDataT2Masks-*/trainingDataT2Masks-hdr.csv

+**NOTE** For using shortcuts `t1` and `t2`, make sure to define the environment variable [`PNLPIPE_SOFT`](README.md#pnlpipe-software).
+Otherwise, provide path to csv file

-The `csvFile` used here is `trainingDataT1AHCC-d6e5990/trainingDataT1AHCC-hdr.csv` which can be generated by running [mktrainingfiles.sh](https://github.com/pnlbwh/trainingDataT1AHCC/blob/master/mktrainingfiles.sh) .
+The csv file used here is `trainingDataT1AHCC-d6e5990/trainingDataT1AHCC-hdr.csv` which can be generated by running [mktrainingfiles.sh](https://github.com/pnlbwh/trainingDataT1AHCC/blob/master/mktrainingfiles.sh) .

-`-n 8` specifies the number of processors you can use for this purpose.
+Finally, `-n 8` specifies the number of processors you can use for this purpose.
 See [Multiprocessing](README.md/#multiprocessing) to learn more about it.